 Your nearest relative can also write to the Hospital Managers to say that they want you to be allowed to leave hospital.
 This leaflet explains further down who your nearest relative is.
 If your nearest relative does this, the Hospital Managers must let you leave within 72 hours unless your responsible clinician tells them you might be a danger to yourself or other people if you are allowed to leave.
 If this happens, it will be another six months before your nearest relative will be able to tell the Hospital Managers again that they want you to leave, if you are still being kept in hospital then.

 You can also ask a Tribunal to say you should no longer be kept in hospital.
-You can only do this during the first 14 days of the 28 days you can be kept in hospital.

 What is a Tribunal and what happens?